mjordan/islandora_solution_pack_xml/modules/islandora_simple_xml_context/README.md

 ## Introduction

-This module provides the following Context conditions:
+This module provides the following Context condition:

 * Root element of an OBJ XML datastream: Define a set of root element names; if the current object's OBJ datastream has a root element in this list, the condition is triggered.